Constant mean curvature, flux conservation, and symmetry: Preliminaries

 \begin{definition} Let $\,\mu:M\to\R\,$ be any continuous function.
 Define the \textbf{$\mu$-weighted $r$-volume} $\,\mv{X}\,$ of the $r$-chain $\,X\,$ in (\ref{eqn:chain}) as

-\end{definition}
+\eob \end{definition}

-For a single embedded simplex, the usual riemannian volume integral gives a simpler definition.
-To allow coincident, oppositely oriented simplices to cancel, however, we need the subtler definition above\footnote{Definition \ref{def:mass} amounts to a weighted version of the \textit{mass} of $\,X\,$ as a \textit{current}, in the sense of geometric measure theory \cite[p.~358]{gmt}.}.
+For a single immersed simplex, the usual riemannian volume integral gives a simpler definition.
+To allow coincident, oppositely oriented simplices to cancel, however, we need the definition above\footnote{Definition \ref{def:mass} amounts to a weighted version of the \emph{mass} of $\,X\,$ as a \emph{current}, in the sense of geometric measure theory \cite[p.~358]{gmt}.}.